CONNECT WITH me ON INSTAGRAM

 However, the best time to visit in terms of weather is during the dry season, from December to March, when there’s less rain and clearer skies.
 Keep in mind that prices for flights and accommodation may be higher during this peak tourist season.

-Planning Your Bogotá Budget
+Planning Your Bogotá Travel Budget

 When determining how much to budget for Bogotá, factor in your travel style and the activities you wish to do.
 Here’s a rough guide: